conda-forge/openpmd-api-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: C++ & Python API for writing & reading (H5, BP, ...), serial & MPI parallel openPMD files.
+Summary: C++ & Python API for writing & reading (.h5, .bp, .json, ...), serial & MPI parallel openPMD files.

 This library provides a common high-level API for openPMD writing and reading.
-It provides a common interface to I/O libraries and file formats such as HDF5 and ADIOS.
+It provides a common interface to I/O libraries and file formats such as HDF5, ADIOS and JSON.
 This conda-forge package only provides serial I/O, please build from source for MPI parallel I/O on HPC systems.
-Window support is limited to HDF5 and Python 3.
+Window support is limited to HDF5, JSON and Python 3.

 Current build status